 OK, if you are not a complete 'kite nut' like me, you might want to skip this section. ...

 As my books have accumulated, it has made sense to offer all my kite-making material plus the miscellaneous titles in...

-The price is just a fraction of the total cost of buying all the e-books separately.
+The price of this Bundle is just a fraction of the total cost of buying all the e-books separately.

 This is a wise and frugal choice if you will be making kites for years to come.

-The main purpose of these two books is to provide all of this site's kite plans and instructions in a more convenient form than live web pages.
-There's more though...
-I hope you enjoy the bonus kite designs in each book too!
+The main purpose of these three e-books is to provide all of this site's kite plans and instructions in a more convenient form than live web pages.
+They also contain many designs that do not have instructions posted on the pages of this website...

 If you want to 'try it in case you like it', buying an inexpensive set of instructions for a single kite design of your choice might be the way to go.
 Some of these include a BONUS design that is twice the size (4 times the sail area) and yet packs down to the same length as the Dowel version.
 Here they are...